Health and Safety of Employees

 Part of the Wellness Program of PDIC is the identification of the top four diseases prevalent among its personnel.
 The data are gathered from the results of the employees' Annual Physical Examination.
 Physical and health activities are developed and undertaken by PDIC specifically to address the top four diseases.
 The holding of wellness activities and their relation to the top four diseases are announced through the intranet, the bulletin board and public announcement system.

 Employees are made aware of incidents related to their safety and welfare with corresponding safety reminders.
-Before holding fire and earth quake drills, part of the preparation for the drills involves the dissemination of facts and statistics on fires and earthquakes, the designated employee-marshals, and exit and safety points during the drills.Learning and Development
+Before holding fire and earth quake drills, part of the preparation for the drills involves the dissemination of facts and statistics on fires and earthquakes, the designated employee-marshals, and exit and safety points during the drills.Health and Wellness Activities

 The Grievance Machinery allows employees to convey to their supervisors their dissatisfaction with their work situation and/or performance rating.
 If the grievance could not be resolved from the lowest level, it may be elevated to the next higher level up to the Grievance Committee until a workable solution can be forged to improve the morale, and eventually, the performance of the employees concerned.